lorikayman/RebisTheory/src/lib/rebis_theory.md

 This cosmology of heavenly kingdom, material realm, and of Underworld with the Blinding Abyss seem to match here the general basics of norse mythology - Asgard as home of the Aesir and Vanir clans, Midgard being the realm of mortals, and frozen over underworld known as Niflheim.

+Yet, despite the similarities it remains a speculation, as no distinct presence of tortomega was established in this framing of contruction, other than stone-shelled constructs.

+The facial anatomy being the closest to devilites also does not allow for a varierty of interpretations without leaps of logic.
+Due to this, we propose so far a simpler explanation of __deveilites' culture being honored by Valkyries__ as it is desribed in the [1st scenario](#scenario-1-statues-of-devilites), as _our working assumtion for statues' identity_.

+This interpretaion would establish a lasting history and awareness between Valkyries and Underworld, as ones of the most ancient civilization in the timeline, _recognition of their cosmically-defined roles_.

-##### Lumbers as Constructs
+#### Lumbers as Constructs

-On that note of constructs, [Lumbers](https://wiki.spiralknights.com/Lumber) were likely gremlin invention, as they are more crude constructs, have evil eye seal placed on them instead of carefully carved, compared to tortodrone shells.
+On the note of constructs connected with nature, such as gun puppies, [Lumbers](https://wiki.spiralknights.com/Lumber) may be identified as a non-tortomega invention.
+They are more crude in their construction, they have curse-like or [sealed sword](https://wiki.spiralknights.com/Sealed_Sword) __seal placed upom them__ instead of being carved, compared to [corrupted tortodrones](https://wiki.spiralknights.com/Tortodrone).

-The lack of void/swarm gun puppies, but lumbers, may also point to them being of different nature, with lumbers being native to material realm and partially natural entities (as tree trunk used as their carcass).

-A note, void gun puppies, while present in the game files, are not considered canon, as their design is of an older iteration.
+While this depiction of imagery of an eye is different, it suggests a great techonoligcal gap between two inventsions -- wherein gun puppies naturally incorporate runic, spiral designs and stone exterior with overflowing elemental presence -- lumbers immitate that fusion in a more primitive manner through, potentially, sealing of elemental force.

+Given the notion of deveilites carving their sigils on tortodrones' shells, and unknwon perpetrator drawing curse sigil on Carnavons' shields, they may also be seen as creators of elemental lumbers in the same context of Undercorp and gremlins working together, where the latter outsources the work to the prior: `Analysis of the data collected from these offices indicates that devilite corporations are outsourced by gremlins in order to design and manage various projects that include weapons specifically engineered to target Spiral Knight squads` ([Work for Idle Hands](https://wiki.spiralknights.com/Work_for_Idle_Hands)).

+While we have not covered both parties in detail, the aforementioed notion of placing seals is one we will keep track of.

 #### Howlitzers, Dragons, and Drakes

-Then, there are [howlitzers](https://wiki.spiralknights.com/Howlitzer) present within regions mostly populated by the undead, and notably Owlite Keep, they have reptilian anatomy, and jaws similar to [fiendish statues](#fiendish-statues), 2 horns at the back of their skulls, depending on their tier, like [drakon battle sprites](#dragons).
-Those similarities make them seem as drakes or potentially dragons.
+Among the more ambigious traces of Valkyries' relation with dragons is found in [howlitzers](https://wiki.spiralknights.com/Howlitzer).
+They are present within regions mostly populated by the undead, Owlite Academy, and Wildwoods.

+Holwitzers possss a reptilian anatomy and jaws similar to [fiendish statues](#fiendish-statues), which is likely a stylistic choice to depict bare teeth on skulls, similar to zombies, 2 horns at the back of their skulls, depending on their tier, like [drakon battle sprites](#dragons).
+Those similarities make them seem  to be reanimated remains of drakes or potentially dragons.

-Due to [creation myth](#creation-myth), we would consider the original dragons being far larger than a howlitzer, in order for creation myth to be founded, in a general understanding when comparing dragons to any other species.
+Due to [creation myth](#creation-myth), we would naturally perceive the original dragons being far larger than a howlitzer or a battle sprite in their stature in order for creation myth to be valid in a general understanding of cosmogony.

-And yet, this concept seem to fail, as most of evidence on the identity of dragons suggests they were lesser in scale.
+The act of spirit returning to the material realm may exlain their reanimated state, but it does not elaborate in the reason, why their dormant up to that moment remnants were spread across Valkyrian architecture and Wildwoods, a territory of tortomega.

+##### Identity of Howlitzers

+In order to assess Howlitzers' nature, we may look at the equipment, representative of those species.

+The [Drake Scale Shield](https://wiki.spiralknights.com/Drake_Scale_Shield) possesses _rounded corners_, while its upgrades -- wyvern and dragon shields, -- have more edge to them, reminiscent of spikes along the back of drakon.
+The rounded scales are described to be `stout`: `A solid shield shaped from stout scales` ([Drake Scale Shield](https://wiki.spiralknights.com/Drake_Scale_Shield)).
+The upgrades, as wyversn and dragon shields, both possess spiky scales -- this property is seemingly acknowledged in the [Wyvern Scale Shield](https://wiki.spiralknights.com/Wyvern_Scale_Shield): `A spiny buckler forged from beast chitin, providing ample resistance to both heat and venom`, as `spiny`.

+The relation to cold of wyverns is also found here, as they are resistant to heat through the distinctly ice-like design of the shield.
+This motif of termperature for wyverns is acknowledged in the corresponding helmet: `Made from the scales of rare Clockworks beasts, this sturdy helmet is resistant to even the highest of temperatures` ([Wyvern Scale Helm](https://wiki.spiralknights.com/Wyvern_Scale_Helm)).

-As a logical leap, the design of [Drake Scale Shield](https://wiki.spiralknights.com/Drake_Scale_Shield) is the only one having its left side sharpened, while its upgrades have more rounded corners, but more visible scales, more reminiscent of spikes along the back.
-Similar design pattern - a lack of spikes, - is seen in the [Drake Scale Helm](https://wiki.spiralknights.com/Drake_Scale_Helm), and due to this, we may consider general interpretation of drakes compared to that of dragons, as for them equipment such as [Dragon Scale Helm](https://wiki.spiralknights.com/Dragon_Scale_Helm) exists.
+A similar design pattern -- a lack of sharp spikes, -- is seen in the [Drake Scale Helm](https://wiki.spiralknights.com/Drake_Scale_Helm).
+Due to this, we may consider general interpretation of drakes compared to that of dragons or wyverns as _less characterized by their aggressive design_ in the same relation as designs of drake gear are comapred to one of dragon.

-If considered that _drakes or dragons had to be undead in order for howlitzers to appear_, then gun puppies would have to be invented later, unless they are meant to represent a symbolic dragon, rather than an anatomically correct one, inspired by statues, rather than living beings.
+If considered that _drakes or dragons had to be undead in order for howlitzers to appear_, then gun puppies and other statues, as well as depiction of dragon for Vlakyries had to be recorded in order to preserve their appearance across different cultures.

+As statues and gun puppies depict wingless, terrestia, tailed creatures, we would consider them drakes.

 Dragons on their death should have affected the environment within current theory, but at the same time, howlitzers are considered undead and found all across Cradle, same as spookats, _meaning that something had to bring them back at such scale_.
-The only powers known to be related to undeath, and cause undeath, as it will be later seen, and be related to afterlife, are devilites of Undercorp and powers of curse, the Core, and Kataclysm.
+The only powers known to be related to undeath, and capable of causing undeath, as it will be later seen, and be related to afterlife, are devilites of Undercorp and powers of curse.
 Those will be analyzed accordingly.

-The prior, considering further relation of tortomega with the Underworld in the [Arrival of Undercorp section](#chapter-vi-arrival-of-undercorp) could be a potential reason for resurrections of dragons, but this idea, as we will further see, would not be developed apart from presence of howlitzers in the Gloaming Wildwoods.

-Lastly, howlitzers have a nose horn, which is not seen across dragons, apart from _a specific Drakon evolution_, if we take existing dragon designs.
+Howlitzers have a nose horn, which is not seen across dragons, apart from _a specific Drakon evolution_, if we take existing dragon designs.

-If we consider chromalisks being descendants of drakes, then drakes would be in between dragon anatomy and chromalisks', and among them one particular specie is of greater interest to us - salamanders.
+If we consider chromalisks being descendants of drakes, then drakes would be in between dragon anatomy and chromalisks', and among them one particular specie is of greater interest to us -- salamanders.
 Only [salamander](https://wiki.spiralknights.com/Chromalisk#Salamander) and [later salamander mask's alchemy tree](https://wiki.spiralknights.com/Salamander_Mask) have _a distinct nose spike_.

-This seems as a more solid link to identifying howlitzers as drakes.
-Drakon evolution in that context would seem as attribution to drakes whom dragons could've encompassed in their diversity.
+This implies a more solid link to _identifying howlitzers as ancestors of salamanders, which leaves aeial wyverns and terrestrial drakes_, apart from dragons themselves.

-Another case could be a further development of Drakon anatomy, as one embodying the totality of dragon anatomy and history, as [Seraphynx](#seraphynx) [represent many different families of kats of Kat Tribe based on their fur color and pattern](#siege-of-the-academy).

-So far, most of evidence suggest that howlitzers are drakes, as drakes have a benefit of being less known of across the setting and being related to currently present chromalisks through mythological interpretation of salamanders as modern-day descendants of dragons.
+In this contex the comparison of darkon to dragon and their phsysical depiction across both tortomega and Valkyrian caultures, presence of nose horn, would frame howlitzers as related to this lineage.

 Within howlitzer ribcage a pulsing essence is present similar to essence orbs found on [Gun Puppies](https://wiki.spiralknights.com/Gun_puppies).
-All of howlitzers deal shadow damage, as an undead.
 Gun puppies of elements do have similar elemental core located on top, reminiscent of the nose horn of salamanders.

-If we commit to the idea of valkyries slaying dragons, then it would not be far fetched for drakes falling to them too, resulting in the presence of their remains, brought back to life within the territory of heavenly kingdom and beyond.
-The question, then, is of how terrestrial drakes managed to reach heavenly kingdom, including the Owlite Academy.
+With the architecture within those castles, the position of howlitzer may also be framed as overseers or guardians, given their __depiction within wall arches as overlooking the contents below__ -- be it fire bowls or devilite statues, -- which  ties to their either sybolic of literal placement above the observed location, in the clouds.

+Lastly, there is death animation of tier 3 howlitzers, which home in and self-destruct on the knight in the last attempt to defeat them.
+While a hypothesis, but given short roster of identities, we would consider this capacity to temporary fly unrestricted as argument in favour of their living nature.

+If heavenly kingdom is physically located above ground, as Scralet Fortress, then gun puppies would represent stationary units incapable of flight due to their inpiration from drakes, flying howlitzers would inherit their aerial nature from either dragons or wyverns.

+While we are unaware of the role of dragons for Spiral Order, the sharp design of wyvern and dragon-inspired gear and mythical framing of dragons, makes us to poposes howlitzers as either dragons or _wyverns, with the latter option being fitting for a species without cosmic influence onto reality_, preserving that role for the creation myth nd dragons.

 <center class="chapter-break">
   <span class="energy">🜕</span>